Updated 06.24.2026

 Still, a screening score alone cannot diagnose depression.
 Diagnosis depends on a comprehensive assessment that reviews symptom patterns, duration, functional impact, medical history, and safety considerations.
 Updated clinical guidelines for major depressive disorder from the VA-DoD emphasize combining validated tools like the PHQ-9 with a full clinical interview to ensure accurate diagnosis and individualized treatment planning [6].
 A recent JAMA review also pointed out that depression can vary widely among individuals, and evaluating context is essential for correct diagnosis [7].

 It is also normal to have periods of low mood that do not meet criteria for major depression.
 A PHQ-9 score of 0 typically indicates minimal or no depressive symptoms and makes clinical depression unlikely at that time [1,7].
+Depression can also affect the body.
+For example, depression can cause lack of appetite in some individuals, while others may experience increased appetite and weight changes.
 However, if someone has a history of depression, ongoing stressors, or risk factors, occasional screening can help detect changes early [7].

 You may want to reach out for help if: